NicoloCavalli95horses/KMS-web-testing/content/01 Notes/clickjacking.md

  Clickjacking attacks merge malicious UI elements with non-malicious UI elements, or transparently trick the browser into sending input to a malicious server or function call, rather than an intended function call.

-There are many methods of attacking an application using clickjacking, with implementations involving JavaScript, HTML, and CSS.
+There are many methods of attacking an application using clickjacking, with JavaScript, HTML, and CSS.
-- It is feasible to consider a clickjacking attack as a form of *user-interface keylogger*
+- Clickjacking attack are considered a form of ==user-interface keylogger==

-When used against unsuspecting end users, clickjacking attacks can allow an attacker to steal valuable user input that was not intended to be read by a third party.
+When used against unsuspecting end users, clickjacking attacks can allow an attacker to steal valuable user input (sensitive data, financial transactions, etc...)

-### How does it work
+> [!SUMMARY]

-- The user has to click to a malicious link which points to a legitimate-looking website (may be a copy of a real trusted website)
+> - The user has to click to a malicious link which points to a legitimate-looking website (may be a copy of a real trusted website)
-- The fake website contains invisible iframes and the actions of the user are captured by this invisible layer
+> - The fake website contains invisible iframes and the actions of the user are captured by this invisible layer without him being aware of it

 ### Examples